 Pursuant to this agreement, Bokefa agreed to provide loans to the registered shareholders of Guangxi Zhongtong.
 The effective term of the loan agreement is unlimited, and the agreement shall terminate when the shareholders repay the loan.
-The loan should be solely used as Guangxi Zhongtong's operating purpose, and should be exclusively repaid by transferring shares of Guangxi Zhongtong to Bokefa when PRC Law permits.
+The loan should be used solely for Guangxi Zhongtong's operating expenses, and should be exclusively repaid by transferring shares of Guangxi Zhongtong to Bokefa when PRC Law permits.

-The effective term of the agreement is unlimited and the agreement shall terminate upon the transfer of all the equity interest of Guangxi Zhongtong to Bokefa in accordance with relevant laws and the provisions as provided in the agreement, or upon written notice by Bokefa to shareholders.
-In consideration of Bokefa's finance support in terms of loan arrangement, the shareholder have agreed to grant Bokefa exclusively an option to purchase the equity interest.
-Distribution of residual profit, if any, is restricted without the approval of Bokefa.
-Upon request by Bokefa, Guangxi Zhongtong is obliged to distribute profit to the shareholders of Guangxi Zhongtong, who must remit to Bokefa immediately Guangxi Zhongtong and its shareholders are required to act in a manner that is in the best interest of Bokefa with regards to Guangxi Zhongtong's business operation.
+The effective term of the agreement is unlimited and the agreement shall terminate upon the transfer of all the equity interest of Guangxi Zhongtong to Bokefa in accordance with relevant laws and provisions as provided in the agreement, or upon written notice by Bokefa to shareholders.
+In consideration of Bokefa's loan arrangement, the shareholders have agreed to grant Bokefa an exclusive option to purchase their equity interest.
+Distribution of residual profits, if any, are restricted without the approval of Bokefa.
+Upon request by Bokefa, Guangxi Zhongtong is obligated to distribute profits to the shareholders of Guangxi Zhongtong, who must remit such profits to Bokefa immediately.
+Guangxi Zhongtong and its shareholders are required to act in a manner that is in the best interest of Bokefa with regards to Guangxi Zhongtong's business operation.